Putting together a new nursery before baby arrives?

 If your nursery is small, you have twins, or you’re putting the crib in your older child’s room, you might consider a mini crib to save a little space.

-What is the difference between a crib vs a mini crib?
+What is the difference (in size and features) between a regular crib vs a mini crib?

 The main difference between a regular crib vs a mini crib is the size.
 A standard crib must be (by law):